Writing Effective Annual Fund Appeals

 Director of Strategic Priorities, Annual Giving, The Johns Hopkins University

-Elizabeth Keppel is the Director of Strategic Priorities, Annual Giving at The Johns Hopkins University.
+Elizabeth Keppel is the Director of Strategic Priorities, Annual Giving at The Johns Hopkins University, where she leads the university's undergraduate alumni participation strategy.
 With a career that has spanned direct marketing, frontline fundraising, volunteer and board management, and special campaigns, she recently completed five years at the University of Florida, most recently serving as the Director of Annual Giving & Strategic Initiatives.
 She has also worked in annual giving at William & Mary.
 Elizabeth holds a B.A. in Government & Philosophy and an M.Ed. in Higher Education Administration from William & Mary.